jeffective/lizpack/README.md

 > `str` is the default MessagePack type for `[]u8` because it is the smallest for short slices.

+> Decoding requires a buffer size of at least 1 byte (must be able to peek at least 1 byte).
+For decoding optionals.
+This may change in the future if decoding unions is supported.

 Unsupported types:

 | Zig Type           | Reason                                                       |